maximakhatov/key-value-store/README.md

-Simple Key-Value storage, made for learning Go.
+Simple Key-Value storage, made to learn Go (and a little Vim).

 [Build Redis from scratch](https://www.build-redis-from-scratch.dev) was used as a reference.
-My changes:
+List of my changes:
 - Env configuration support (with Viper module)